Episode 5 of the Medical Affairs Unscripted podcast series recorded by Zipher, now part of Lumanity

 Zhen Su 0:00

 What I see that is probably an area where we can do better is try to rotate talent a little bit.
-I see, what I’ve seen is not a lot of medical affairs team members has rotated through the other functions really understand the needs and the good and bad and ugly and challenges our peers are facing.
-I mean once we were in each other’s shoes, and there has been a much better appreciation of each other’s job and also the necessity of collaboration.
+What I’ve seen is that not many medical affairs team members have rotated through the other functions, not really understanding the needs and the good and bad and ugly and challenges our peers are facing.
+I mean once we were in each other’s shoes, there’s been a much better appreciation of each other’s job, and also the necessity of collaboration.

 Peg Crowley-Nowick 0:38